 Next, there’s romantic love, which has the passion component and the intimacy component.
 This is typically the kind of love between two involved parties who have been dating for a while but have not yet considered making a more significant commitment to each other.
 Romantic love is more about enjoying spending the time you have with each other.

 Finally, consummate love has all three components: intimacy, passion, and commitment.
 Consummate love is sometimes called complete love, and it’s thought to be the true point of a lasting long-term relationship.
 Committed romantic relationships in which both partners feel passion for and intimacy with each other display consummate love and are considered the ideal relationship.
 It’s necessary to put in regular effort to maintain consummate love, as a drop in passion, intimacy, or commitment will change it into a different type of love.

 The three parts of Sternberg’s love triangle are intimacy, passion, and commitment.
-In different combinations, these components of love interact to represent different types of love in the triangular love scale.
+In different combinations, these components of love interact to represent different types of love.

 Intimacy refers to a feeling of emotional safety, of knowing that you can tell your partner anything and trust that they will be there for you.
 It can also be described as giving and receiving emotional support, which can also be displayed through physical affection (for example, a hug to show support or a massage to help relieve stress).

 Passion refers to not only sexual desire and sexual consummation, but also to the intense feeling of needing to be with your partner and dreaming about having a future with them.
 Passion can be feeling excited and happy whenever you and your partner are reunited after a day apart.
 It’s often a type of deep affection that can lead to great sex and passionate love.